cisagov/dotgov-home/pages/registration/common-questions.md

 3. **Security contact**: a [security contact]({{ site.baseurl }}/management/security-best-practices/#add-a-security-contact) is a recommended practice, and can be added to allow outsiders to report observed or suspected security issues at your domain. *Security contact details are made public.*

-We don't currently allow be a single point of contact to be re-used for more than one role.
+We don't currently allow a single point of contact to be re-used for more than one role.
 An exception is made should you choose to use a personal email address for a security contact.
 We recommend using an alias, like `security@<domain>`.

 Administrative and technical contacts have the ability to access the .gov registrar or make changes to DNS.